-In December 2000 (the second year of the biennium), the State enacted supplemental appropriations of \$645.3 million to address shortfalls in its Medicaid and disability assistance programs.
+In the middle of the second year of the biennium, the State enacted supplemental appropriations of \$645.3 million to address shortfalls in its Medicaid and disability assistance programs.
 The State's share of this additional funding was \$247.6 million, with \$125 million coming from Fiscal Year 2001 GRF spending reductions and the remainder from available GRF moneys.
-The reductions were implemented by OBM prior to March 1, 2001 by a 1-2% cut applying to most State departments and agencies.
+The reductions were implemented by OBM prior to March 1, 2001 by a 1 to 2% cut applying to most State departments and agencies.
 Expressly excluded from the reductions, in addition to debt service and rental payments relating to obligations, were elementary and secondary education.

-The Governor announced in late March 2001 OBM's new preliminary lowered revenue estimates for Fiscal Year 2001 and for Fiscal Years 2002 and 2003 (for which appropriation bills were then pending).
+Then in late March 2001 the Governor announced OBM's new preliminary lowered revenue estimates for Fiscal Year 2001 and for Fiscal Years 2002 and 2003 (for which appropriation bills were then pending).
 Based on indications that the Ohio economy continued to be affected by the economic downturn being experienced nationwide, GRF revenue estimates for Fiscal Year 2001 were reduced by \$288,000,000.
 In addition, OBM projected higher than previously anticipated Medicaid expenditures.
 Among the more significant steps taken to ensure the positive GRF ending fund balance at June 30, 2001 were further reductions in expenditures and appropriations spending, with the same exceptions as the earlier reductions mentioned above.
-In addition, with the aim of achieving a July 1, 2001 beginning GRF fund balance (and a June 30 ending balance) of at least \$188,200,000 (representing historical 0.5% year end cash flow allowance), OBM was authorized to transfer by June 30, 2001 from the BSF to the GRF amounts necessary to ensure an ending GRF fund balance of \$188,200,000.
-The State ended Fiscal Year 2001 with a GRF cash balance of \$817,069,000 and fund balance of \$219,414,000, making that transfer unnecessary.
+In addition, OBM was authorized to transfer by June 30, 2001 from the BSF to the GRF amounts necessary to ensure an ending GRF fund balance of \$188,200,000 (representing historical 0.5% year end cash flow allowance).
+The State ended Fiscal Year 2001 with a GRF fund balance of \$219,414,000, making that transfer unnecessary.